 And Sam's never-spoken-of-again doppelganger from the Island of Ballroom Dancing.

 Break the Cutie: Michael's entire life has pretty much been this, and shows no signs of stopping.
-He was raped in prison and his girlfriend died recently.
+He was raped in prison and his girlfriend died.
 Before that he shot his father's fiancee and got shot himself shortly after.
 He also (supposedly) watched his biological dad die.
+Twice.
+The second time took.

 Canon Immigrant - Several Night Shift characters made the jump to the mothership.